nixworks/public/news/2007/08/4/README.md

 _Context: United States House of Representatives, energy, renewable energy_

 ### [ A vehicle with Florida license plates driven by men of Middle Eastern origin is stopped by police in Goose Creek, South Carolina, and found to be carrying explosive devices. ](/news/2007/08/4/a-vehicle-with-florida-license-plates-driven-by-men-of-middle-eastern-origin-is-stopped-by-police-in-goose-creek-south-carolina-and-found.md)
-_Context: Florida, Goose Creek, South Carolina, Middle East, explosives_
+_Context: FL, Goose Creek, South Carolina, Middle East, explosives_

 ### [ The United States House of Representatives approves legislation expanding the United States Government's ability to conduct surveillance without a court order on foreign terrorism suspects. ](/news/2007/08/4/the-united-states-house-of-representatives-approves-legislation-expanding-the-united-states-government-s-ability-to-conduct-surveillance-wi.md)
 _Context: United States House of Representatives, United States government, terrorism_